 The whole reason for the flip is for students to learn the basics at home so they can apply and practice in the content in the classroom with the support and help of you and their peers.
 The possibilities of what you can do on the day after a flip are endless.
 I like to use this as a perfect opportunity to differentiate my teaching.
 I use the data from the quiz I do as a reflection to put my students into two groups.
 Group A is for students that demonstrate they have a basic understanding of the topic.
 Station B is for students that demonstrate they are still unclear of the basic information and need some more practice and clarification on the key parts.
 Here are some different ideas for what to do with each group.

 – Interactive notebook flip pages

 – Second video that you take them through and discuss

 The first time I did the flip for a homework assignment I only had 25% of the students do the assignment.
-Instead of getting upset I had to do some reflection on myself to see what did I do that resulted in this low percent.
+Instead of getting upset, I had to do some reflection on myself to see what did I do that resulted in this low percent.
 When the students came in the next day I had them fill out a survey.
-I discovered that 30% of the them forgot, 30% of them discovered that their internet connection was not good, and 30% didn’t want to do it.
-We talked about the importance again and the options for what to do if you can’t watch the videos at home.
-I then had the 75% that didn’t watch the video do the flip lesson in class and the 25% that did watch went on to the activity I already prepared for that day.
-The next flip only 20% didn’t watch.
-As the students got used to this new method of teaching and started to see the benefits I had less students not doing their assignment.
+I discovered that 30% of them forgot, 30% of them discovered that their internet connection was not good, and 30% didn't want to do it.
+We talked about the importance again and the options for what to do if you can't watch the videos at home.
+I then had the 75% that didn't watch the video do the flip lesson in class and the 25% that did watch went on to the activity I already prepared for that day.
+On the next flip only 20% didn't watch.
+As the students got used to this new method of teaching and started to see the benefits I had fewer students not doing their assignments.